pallets/flask/docs/config.rst

 .. versionchanged:: 1.0
     ``LOGGER_NAME`` and ``LOGGER_HANDLER_POLICY`` were removed.
 See
-    :ref:`logging` for information about configuration.
+    :doc:`/logging` for information about configuration.

     Added :data:`ENV` to reflect the :envvar:`FLASK_ENV` environment variable.